ansible/ansible/docs/docsite/rst/community/development_process.rst

 but the better our reviewers are, and the better our guidelines are, the more likely it will be that a PR that reaches “shipit” will be mergeable.

 Workflow
 --------

-The triage bot runs every six hours and examines every open PR in both core and extras repositories, and enforces state roughly according to the following workflow:
+The triage bot runs every six hours.
+It examines every open PR in the repositories, and enforces state roughly according to the following workflow:

 -  If a PR has no workflow labels, it’s considered “new”.
 Files in the PR are identified, and the maintainers of those files are pinged by